Velipadinte Pusthakam Movie Review: A Book Without A Solid Content!

 Direction: Lal Jose

 Velipadinte Pusthakam is undoubtedly one of the most disappointing films in the career of Lal Jose.
-The director, who is well-known for his command over the scripts, fails to impress with the Mohanlal starrer.
+The director, who is well-known for his control over the scripts and command over the actors, fails to impress this time.

+It is sad that Lal Jose couldn't bring out the best from a brilliant actor like Mohanlal.
 Even though the movie is quite impressive at parts, it totally lets the audiences with the slow pace and lazy making style at most of the portions.
 The over expectations cannot be blamed, as the movie totally lacks the Lal Jose magic.

 Script: Benny P Nayarambalam